buildfire.components.listView

 }

 Triggered when an item's action is clicked.
-Passes the item and action in the options parameter.
+Passes the item and action in the event parameter.

 Arguments